inlg2025/inlg2025.github.io/sitedata/registration.md

-The registration site will open on July 15.
+The registration is at https://amarys-jtb.jp/INLG2024/

 ### Registration Fee